HanbingWangXD/ASP.NET-Core-2.1-Customized-Pagination/README.md

-# implement paging in ASP.NET Core with page number and page
+# Implementing paging in ASP.NET Core with page number and page

  Add PaginatedList.cs to asp.net core project to store page number and page size in the query parameters.